 The two main types of breast surgery are:

 The type of surgery recommended for you depends on the type and size of the cancer, where it is in the breast and whether more than one area of the breast is affected.
 It will also depend on the size of your breast.

-Your specialist team will explain why they think a particular operation is best for you.
+Your treatment team will explain why they think a particular operation is best for you.

 You may also have some or all of the lymph nodes removed with the breast tissue.

-A lumpectomy or wide local excision is surgery to remove breast cancer along with a margin (border) of normal, healthy breast tissue.
+A lumpectomy or wide local excision is surgery to remove breast cancer along with a border (margin) of normal, healthy breast tissue.